-2. The Authority shall establish and keep up to date a central database of information collected pursuant to point (a) in paragraph 1.
-The Authority shall ensure that information is analysed and made available to competent authorities on a need-to-know and confidential basis.
+2. In compliance with data protection rules, the Authority shall establish and keep up to date a central database of information collected pursuant to point (a) in paragraph 1.
+The Authority shall ensure that information is analysed and made available to competent authorities on a need-to-know and confidential basis The Authority may also, where appropriate, transmit to the national judicial authorities and the national competent authorities of the Member State concerned and, where applicable, to the European Public Prosecutor, evidence in its possession which could give rise to criminal proceedings (51 Berès, 52 Swinburne).

-3. The Authority shall promote convergence of supervisory processes referred to in Directive (EU) 2015/849, including by conducting periodic reviews, in accordance with Article 30.
+3. The Authority shall promote convergence of supervisory processes referred to in Directive (EU) 2015/849 and assess the strategies, capacities and resources of the competent authorites to address emerging risks related to money laundering and terrorist financing including by conducting reviews, in accordance with Article 30 (54 Berès).

-Where such a review reveals serious shortcomings in the identification, assessment or addressing of risks of money-laundering and terrorist financing and the competent authority does not take action to address the follow-up measures set out in the report referred to in Article 30(3), the Authority shall inform the European Parliament, the Council and the Commission.
+Where such a review reveals serious shortcomings in the identification, assessment or addressing of risks of money-laundering and terrorist financing and the competent authority does not take action to address the follow-up measures, that are deemed appropriate and necessary, as set out in the report referred to in Article 30(3), the Authority shall issue a follow-up report regarding compliance with requested follow-up measures and inform the European Parliament, the Council and the Commission (53 Karas).

-4. The Authority shall regularly perform risk assessments on competent authorities with a main focus on competent authorities as referred to in point (iia) of Article 4(2)to test their strategies and resources to address and monitor the most important emerging risks related to money-laundering and terrorist financing.
-The Authority shall inform the Commission of the outcomes of these risk assessments, including by integrating the analysis of the outcomes in the opinion it is requested to deliver pursuant to paragraph 5 of Article 6 of Directive (EU) 2015/849.
+4. The Authority shall, with support of the permanent internal committee on anti-money laundering and countering terrorist financing where appropriate, perform risk assessments on competent authorities with a main focus on competent authorities as referred to in point (iia) of Article 4(2)to test their strategies and resources to address and monitor the most important emerging risks related to money-laundering and terrorist financing.
+The Authority shall inform the Commission of the outcomes of such risk assessments on the risks of money-laundering and terrorist financing affecting the Union's financial sector, including by integrating the analysis of the outcomes in the opinion it is requested to deliver pursuant to paragraph 5 of Article 6 of Directive (EU) 2015/849 (55 Karas).

-5. In material cases of money-laundering or terrorist financing affecting cross border matters with third countries, the Authority shall have a leading role in facilitating cooperation between competent authorities in the Union and the relevant authorities in third countries.
+5. In material cases of money-laundering or terrorist financing affecting cross border matters with third countries, the Authority shall have a leading role in contibuting to facilitate cooperation between competent authorities in the Union and the relevant authorities in third countries (56 Karas).

 6. The Authority shall establish a permanent internal committee on anti-money laundering and countering terrorist financing to coordinate measures in order to combat money-laundering and terrorist financing and to prepare draft decisions to be taken by the Authority in accordance with Article 44.

 7. The committee shall be chaired by the Chairperson of the Board of Supervisors and shall be composed of the heads of the authorities and bodies competent for ensuring compliance with the requirements of Directive (EU) 2015/849 by financial institutions.
-In addition, the Commission, the ESRB, the Supervisory Board of the European Central Bank, the European Insurance and Occupational Pensions Authority, and the European Securities and Markets Authority may each nominate a high-level representative to participate in the committee meetings as observers .";
+In addition, the Commission, the ESRB, the Supervisory Board of the European Central Bank, the European Insurance and Occupational Pensions Authority, and the European Securities and Markets Authority may each nominate a high-level representative to participate in the committee meetings as observers, , whose expertise on different business models and specificities of sectors shall be fully taken into consideration.
+The Committee may delegate some of its work to an internal working group that prepares the decisions of the committee (57 Ferber, 58 Karas, 59 Swinburne).";

 Article 9b Request for investigation related to the prevention of money laundering and terrorist financing